 The US Code 36, section 301 spells out regulations for the anthem and covers conduct during the playing.
 The code, however, did not specify an official text or musical arrangement, but left room for creative arrangements and interpretations.
 Therein lies the situation with performances today.
 Since there is no real code the anthem has been open to stylistic versions.
 These should be defined by the limits of custom and good taste but certainly some have pushed the envelope.

 The standard instrumental version was unofficially established as the arrangement used by the U.S. service bands.
-However, other versions include: Igor Stravinsky’s 1941 version for orchestra and male chorus, Duke Ellington’s 1948 Cornell University arrangement, Jimi Hendrix’s 1969 electric guitar version, José Feliciano’s 1968 rendition, and the 1991 version by the St. Louis Symphony under Leonard Slatkin.
+However, other versions include: Igor Stravinsky’s 1941 version for orchestra and male chorus, Duke Ellington’s 1948 Cornell University arrangement, Jimi Hendrix’s 1969 electric guitar version, Jose Feliciano’s 1968 rendition, the 1991 version by the St. Louis Symphony under Leonard Slatkin and Whitney Houston’s arrangement at the 1991 Super Bowl.

 Burt Prelutsky, in his article The Star-Mangled Banner written in July 2005, writes: “…over the years, singers ranging from Kate Smith to Richard Tucker have been able to do it justice, merely by singing it simply and sincerely.
 But at some point during the past ten years or so, certain female singers have decided that the only way to perform it was as if they were auditioning to provide orgasms for a porno soundtrack.
 Maybe I’m being too harsh.
 Perhaps these song birds don’t intend any disrespect to the anthem.
 Perhaps they simply don’t understand that patriotism means loving your country, not having sex with it.”